-Macedonia mining: EBRD provides loan for Euromax Ilovica gold project, Peel Hunt as European project broker4.
-May 2016. / Mining
+Macedonia mining: EBRD provides loan for Euromax Ilovica gold project, Peel Hunt as European project broker, Mining

 Euromax announced the appointment of Peel Hunt LLP as its European Broker for Ilovica gold copper project.